 Providing palliative care patients with the opportunity to access over 100 art works has been the catalyst to establishing the Central Adelaide Palliative Care Art Library.

 These art works, some original and others from famous artists are now available to be individually selected by palliative care patients residing in the ward to be placed in their room.

 We are proud to be part of this initiative by donating most of the art works, as a combined effort with the Central Adelaide Palliative Care Art volunteers who have photographed, logged and created the library catalogue as well as the Prospect Men’s Shedders who have repaired and refreshed many wooden frames, ready for selection.

 Gallery style rails have been constructed in each room of the Palliative Care ward, giving patients the opportunity to select multiple art works to brighten their room and create their own personal gallery.
 This has encouraged children and family members to create and display artwork for their loved ones, adding their personal touch to the room.

-Research of this kink is only made possible through kind donations; visit our website today if you would like to support us.
+Research of this kink is only made possible through kind donations; click here if you would like to support us by making a donation.